CHIMERIC ANTIGEN RECEPTOR (CAR) T-CELL THERAPY

 How do I take it?

-Prescribing information states that Breyanzi is administered intravenously as a single infusion after completing lymphodepleting chemotherapy.
-This process involves harvesting the treatment recipient’s T cells, genetically modifying them, and then infusing them back into the individual.
-The manufacturing process takes three to four weeks.
+Prescribing information states that Breyanzi is administered as a one-time intravenous infusion after completing lymphodepleting chemotherapy.
+The treatment involves collecting the recipient’s T cells, genetically modifying them to target lymphoma cells, and then infusing them back into the person.
 Premedication with acetaminophen and an H1 antihistamine is recommended before the infusion.
-Breyanzi should be taken exactly as prescribed by a health care provider.
+Breyanzi should be taken exactly as prescribed by a healthcare provider.

 Side effects